‘Roseanne’ Revival: ABC Releases Sneak Peek Photos For ‘Netflix & Pill’ Episode

 “I’m very excited to dig my teeth into the subject of healthcare in America, and that was a very big part of this… season,” Roseanne told Television Critics Association press reporters, according to Fox News.
 “I am really happy with that.
 And also about aging parents and opioids, and all the things that I’ve noticed that everybody in my family and around my neighborhood are kind of dealing with too.
 So it’s like let’s do it.”

-As for other storylines from the “Netflix & Pill” episode, it appears Roseanne and Dan treat the family to a Mexican meal at the restaurant Becky (Lecy Goranson) works at (if their credit card doesn’t get declined, that is), while Becky gives her nephew Mark (Ames McNamara) and niece Mary (Jayden Rey) some special treatment with their dessert order.
+As for other storylines from the “Netflix & Pill” episode, it appears Roseanne and Dan treat the family to a Mexican meal at the restaurant Becky (Lecy Goranson) works at (if their credit card doesn’t get declined, that is), while Becky gives her nephew, Mark (Ames McNamara), and niece, Mary (Jayden Rey), some special treatment with their dessert order.

 Take a look at the video below for more promo photos from “Netflix & Pill.”